mmaxs/uvcc/doc/src/Introduction.md

 \page p__example_tee tee

-A simple program that copies its `stdin` ot `stdout` and also to each file specified as a program argument.
+A simple program that copies its `stdin` to `stdout` and also to each file specified as a program argument.

 It demonstrates two points: the very same uvcc buffer can be easily dispatched to different asynchronous operations and its lifetime will continue until the last operation has completed and the example for a simple version of the buffer and request pool implementation.